|

 A high-level wrapper API provides consistent error-recovery,

-throttling, and online ASAP replacement.
+and online ASAP replacement.
 Using a wrapper API

 provides encapsulated and controlled behavior of the application